Tackling Illegal Trade in

 and dangerous waste in the Asia Pacific region went into operation today.

-“Project Sky Hole Patching” is designed to monitor the movement of
+“Project Sky Hole Patching” is designed to monitor the movement of suspicious

-administrations and environment authorities, the World Customs
+and environment authorities, the World Customs Organisation’s Regional

-Centers and other key international organizations.
+other key international organizations.

-“It is encouraging that
+“It is encouraging that customs

-their agenda.
+agenda.
 This project will undoubtedly curb smuggling of environmentally

 sensitive commodities and also facilitate the cooperation between customs

-authorities and environmental agencies,” said Dr. Sathit Limpongpan,
+authorities and environmental agencies,” said Dr. Sathit Limpongpan, Director

-illegal trade of ozone depleting substances.”
+ozone depleting substances.”

 While global efforts under the